 Current guidance informing the approach to screening for Appropriate Assessment defines the zone of influence of a project as the geographical area over which it could affect the receiving environment in a way that could have significant effects on the Qualifying Interests of a European site.
 It is recommended that this is established on a case-by-case basis using the Source-Pathway-Receptor (SPR) framework.
-The SPR framework is relied upon to identify pathways connecting the project to Natura 2000 sites and is relied upon during this screening exercise, particularly given the fact that no element of the project is located within the boundary of a Natura 2000 sites and the nearest site Lower River Shannon SAC, is located at a distance of approximately 289m north of the project site as the crow flies.
-The Ballinacurra Creek which flows into the River Shannon is the nearest surface water feature and is connected to the River Shannon via approximately 225m from the nearest point of the project site.
+The SPR framework is relied upon to identify pathways connecting the project to Natura 2000 sites and is relied upon during this screening exercise, particularly given the fact that no element of the project is located within the boundary of a Natura 2000 sites and the nearest site Lower River Shannon SAC, is located at a distance of approximately 300m east of the project site as the crow flies.